georgebarwood/RustWeb/README.md

 ================================
 Change to the directory where you want the database stored ( it will be named rustweb.rustdb ).

-Then run the cargo commands
+Install Rust, then run cargo commands

 cargo install rustweb